Minnesota Brain Injury Alliance

 This free conference is an opportunity for individuals with brain injury, family members and loved ones to participate in virtual workshops and sessions that focus on innovations in the world of brain injury care, therapy and rehabilitation.
 This conference will take place on Saturday, March 15.
-Click here to register today.
+Click here to find out more and register today.

-In this special edition of Mind Matters, we focus on some of the hardships of navigating insurance system that occurs in conjunction with a brain injury, Public Policy and more.
+In this Spring edition of Mind Matters, we look at the stigma of intimacy and brain injury, Public Policy and more.

 Click here to read Mind Matters.